Welcome to get acquainted with the game challenges developed by the Finnish CONNEXT for inclusion project!

 CONNEXT games in Finnish

-- Counselling and orientation game challenges for educational institutions (published in spring 2021)
+- counselling and orientation game challenges for educational institutions

-- Game challenges promoting physical exercises and sports (published in spring 2021)
+- game challenges promoting physical exercises and sports

-- Game challenges promoting wellbeing and health (published in autumn 2021)
+- game challenges promoting wellbeing and life management.

 These games challenges have been developed together with a large group of professionals.
 Warm thank you for collaboration!